ab-dx/minimal_nord_i3/README.md

 ## Things to remember:
 * The status bar is *tint2* and it uses the given *tint2rc*.
 * The scripts *multistat*, *toDo*, *clearToDo* and *modToDo* must be stored in /bin/
-* The script *music.sh* must be stored in the HOME directory.
+* The scripts *music.sh, info.sh, musicstat.sh, time.sh* must be stored in the HOME directory.
 * To play music, your songs must be stored in *~/Music/All*
 * The rofi theme *rofi.rasi* must be saved in /usr/share/rofi/themes/ and can be activated using rofi-theme-selector.
 * *.wallpaper.jpg* and *.wallpaper2.jpg* should be in the HOME directory.